 The Debating Society meets on a regular basis to discuss the issues of the day.
-The team competes in a number of competitions across the area including Debating Matters and the Michael Fabricant Public Speaking Competition.
+The team competes in a number of competitions across the area including Debating Matters and a Public Speaking Competition.
 Previous teams have enjoyed great success, including winning individual speaker prizes and being selected for regional finals.